fle/fle.github.io/sources/010-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 	$ (featureA) git rebase master

-When his developments are done, he does a last rebase.
+When his developments are done (commits *fa1* / *fa2* in schema below), he does a last rebase.
 Thanks to this:

 * he ensures that the maintainer will be able to merge easily (maintainer should not need to read code deeply and search why there are conflicts)
 * if tests pass on development branch after rebase, they should pass on ``master`` after merge, so **we ensure that branch ``master`` is always working well**